jhad69/christian-emapta-technical-assessment/README.md

 npm run deploy
 ```

-## How To Get the Access Keys and configuration of firestore database
+## How To Get the Access Keys and configuration in the firestore database
 1. Log in to the firebase [console](https://console.firebase.google.com/) choose the correct project (send me an E-mail and I will grant you access to the project).

 2. Go to Project Settings